megaoptim/megaoptim-wp/readme.txt

 = What image formats can be optimized? =
     MegaOptim supports JPEG, PNG, GIF (animated or non animated)

-= Does the plugin optimizes the images in cloud or in my website's hosting? =
+= Does the plugin optimizes the images in cloud or in my website's server? =
-    MegaOptim send each image to our cloud service and each image is optimized and then downloaded and replaced with the original, if you have backups enabled the image will be backed up additionally.
+    No. The plugin will send every image to our API service and all the processing is done by our powerful servers.
+You won't notice any slowdown while the optimizer is running.

 = Do i need separate tokens for WebP Images?
     No, WebP versions are free of charge!

 = What payment methods do you support? =
-    We support both PayPal and Credit Card via Paddle
+    We support both PayPal and Credit Card via Paddle.
+The payments can be recurring or onetime.

 = What happens if i stop using or deactivate MegaOptim plugin? =
     Nothing, your images will remain optimized, if you used the WebP feature the site won't serve WebP any longer.